Seitanas/kvm-vdi/README.md

     cd websockify
     ./run --token-plugin TokenFile --token-source /tmp/kvm-vdi 5959

+You should create client login. `Clients>add client`.
+Then add client to atleast one VM pool (`Add clients to pool`).
+If you are using AD/LDAP users, you must create at least one group for that user and add it to pool (`Add AD group`, `Add AD group to pool`).
 After these steps you should get HTML5 console if you visit `http://YOUR_DASHBOARD/kvm-vdi/client_pools.php`